vavrines/Kinetic.jl/paper/paper.md

 plot_contour(set, ctr)
 ```

-The computational setup is stored in `set`.
+In the above codes, the computational setup is stored in `set`.
 The solutions over control volumes are represented in an array `ctr`, while `xface` and `yface` record the interface fluxes along x and y directions.
+In this example, the structured mesh is generated automatically by Kinetic.jl, while a non-structured mesh file can also be imported and used for computation.
 The result is visualized with built-in function `plot_contour`, which presents the distributions of gas density, velocity and temperature inside the cavity.

 ![Fig. 1](cavity.png)